Featured Book

 Your AI Questions, Answered

-For basic tasks, including general plotting and the very simplest of editing, AI can be useful.
-Grammarly is among our favorites for correcting typos and some awkward phrasing.
+For basic tasks, including general plotting, early story outlines, and the very simplest of editing, AI can be useful.

-AI can write effective book blurbs.
+AI can suggest effective book blurbs.
 However, some AIs write in a distinctive, recognizable style that – like AI book covers – might dissuade a reader from buying your book.
+Check your AI-produced blurbs against competing books’, and see if they’re too similar.

-In general, we think AI can be a useful tool for authors, but it must be used cautiously.
+In general, we think AI can be a useful tool for authors, if used cautiously.